Branching random tessellations with interaction: A thermodynamic view: Introduction

-Our objects of study here are generalisations of the STIT models.
+Our objects of study here generalise the STIT models in two respects.
 On the one hand, we consider coloured tessellations, for which each cell is equipped with an individual colour.
 For example, the colour of a cell could represent its nutrient content, its genotype, age, or whatever else might be relevant to describe the state of a cell.
-(In a different context, coloured tessellations have been studied by Arak and Surgailis \cite{ArakSurgailis89,ArakSurgailis91}, for example.)
-On the other hand, and more importantly, we allow for an interaction of cells during their division process.
-Informally, the procedure is the following.
+(In a different context, coloured tessellations have been studied by Arak and Surgailis \cite{ArakSurgailis89,ArakSurgailis91}, e.g.) On the other hand, and more importantly, we allow for an \emph {interaction of cells} during their division process.
+That is, our objects of interest can be viewed in two ways that are equivalent but deal differently with space--time: either \begin{itemize}[--] \item[--] as Gibbsian spatial systems of interacting branching processes of coloured cells,~or \item[--] as temporal processes of tessellations in space. \end{itemize} The latter viewpoint can informally be described as follows.
 At time zero, one starts with an initial random tessellation of $\RR^d$ into coloured cells.
 Each cell lives for a random time, which is determined by an interactive competition of cells.
 Namely, the survival rate of a cell $c$ at any time $s>0$ may not only depend on the cell's geometry and colour, but in fact on the whole tessellation including its past evolution.
 When the lifetime has run out, a hyperplane with coloured half-spaces is chosen randomly according to some rule that may again depend on the cell's geometry, colour and the past evolution of the surrounding tessellation, and is used to cut $c$ into two polyhedral sub-cells $c^+$ and $c^-$, which inherit their colours from the respective half-spaces of the cutting hyperplane.
-The daughter cells $c^+$ and $c^-$ then replace $c$ in the collective division game, which is continued until time $1$, say.
-The resulting tessellation of $\RR^d$ at a deterministic time $s>0$ is denoted by $T_{s}$, and the tessellation-valued stochastic process $(T_s)_{s\in[0,1]}$ is what we call a \emph{branching random tessellation} or BRT for short.
+The daughter cells $c^+$~and~$c^-$ then replace $c$ in the collective division game, which is continued until time $1$, say.
+The resulting tessellation of $\RR^d$ at a deterministic time $s\in[0,1]$ is denoted by $T_{s}$, and the tessellation-valued stochastic process $(T_s)_{s\in[0,1]}$ is what we call a \emph{branching random tessellation} or BRT for short.
+The rule determining the splitting of cells is given by a measure kernel, which will be called the associated \emph{division kernel}.